InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 The [Lighthouse CLI](https://github.com/GoogleChrome/lighthouse#using-the-node-cli) is the foundation of most advanced uses of Lighthouse and provides considerable configuration possibilities.
 For example, you could launch a fresh Chrome in a debuggable state (`chrome-debug --port=9222`) and then have Lighthouse repeatedly reuse the same Chrome. (`lighthouse <url> --port=9222`).
 That said, we wouldn't recommend this above a hundred loads, as state can accrue in a Chrome profile.
 Using a fresh profile for each Lighthouse run is the best approach for reproducible results.

-Many teams have wrapped around the Lighthouse CLI with bash or python scripts. [multihouse](https://github.com/samdutton/multihouse) and [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) both leverage this pattern.
+Many teams have wrapped around the Lighthouse CLI with bash, python, or node scripts.
+The npm modules [multihouse](https://github.com/samdutton/multihouse) and [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) both leverage this pattern.

 You'll be running Lighthouse CLI on your own machines, and we have guidance on the [specs of machines suitable](./variability.md#run-on-adequate-hardware) for running Lighthouse without skewing performance results.
 The environment must also be able to run either headful Chrome or headless Chrome.